yousseb/softether-server/README.md

         1. In "User Name": Enter username for connection
         2. In "Password": Enter password for this user
         3. Click OK
-    2. In Set Local Bright, ensure that "eth0" is selected and press OK
+    2. In "Set Local Bridge", ensure that "eth0" is selected and press OK

     > ![Easy Setup](images/wiz-6.png "Easy Setup")